alan-turing-institute/data-safe-haven/secure_research_enviroment/azure-runbooks/sre_build_instructions.md

 - Open a Powershell terminal with `pwsh`
 - Ensure you are authenticated within the Powershell `Az` module by running `Connect-AzAccount` within Powershell
 - Run `git fetch;git pull;git status;git log -1 --pretty="At commit %h (%H)"` to verify you are on the correct branch and up to date with `origin` (and to output this confirmation and the current commit for inclusion in the deployment record).
-- Deploy a new VM into a DSG environment using the `./Create_Compute_VM.ps1` script, entering the DSG ID, VM size (optional) and last octet of the desired IP address.
+- Deploy a new VM into an SRE environment using `./Create_Compute_VM.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config
+- You will also be prompted for the VM size (optional) and the desired last octet of the IP address (the first machine deployed should use `160` here)
   - The initial shared VM should be deployed with the last octet `160`
   - The convention is that subsequent CPU-based VMs are deployed with the next unused last octet in the range `161` to `179` and GPU-based VMs are deployed with the next unused last octet between `180` and `199`.
-- After deployment, copy everything from the `git fetch;...` command and its output to the command prompt returned after the VM deployment and paste this into the deployment log (e.g. a Github issue used to record VM deployments for a DSG or set of DSGs)
+- After deployment, copy everything from the `git fetch;...` command and its output to the command prompt returned after the VM deployment and paste this into the deployment log (e.g. a Github issue used to record VM deployments for a SRE or set of SREs)

 ### Troubleshooting Compute VM deployments
-- Click on the VM in the DSG subscription under the `RG_DSG_COMPUTE` respource group.
-It will have the last octet of it's IP address at the end of it's name.
+- Click on the VM in the SRE subscription under the `RG_DSG_COMPUTE` respource group.
+It will have the last octet of its IP address at the end of its name.
 - Scroll to the bottom of the VM menu on the left hand side of the VM information panel
 - Activate boot diagnostics on the VM and click save.
 You need to stay on that screen until the activation is complete.
 - Go back to the VM panel and click on the "Serial console" item near the bottom of the VM menu on the left habnd side of the VM panel.
 - If you are not prompted with `login:`, hit enter until the prompt appears
-- Enter the username from the `dsg<dsg-id>-dsvm-admin-password` secret in the DSG KeyVault.
+- Enter the username from the `<sre-id>-dsvm-admin-password` secret in the DSG KeyVault.
-- Enter the password from the `dsg<dsg-id>-dsvm-admin-password` secret in the DSG KeyVault.
+- Enter the password from the `<sre-id>-dsvm-admin-password` secret in the DSG KeyVault.
 - To validate that our custom `cloud-init.yaml` file has been successfully uploaded, run `sudo cat /var/lib/cloud/instance/user-data.txt`.
 You should see the contents of the `secure_research_environment/azure-vms/environment_configs/cloud-init-compute-vm-DSG-<dsg-id>.yaml` file in the Safe Haven git repository.
 - To see the output of our custom `cloud-init.yaml` file, run `sudo tail -n 200 /var/log/cloud-init-output.log` and scroll up.